 1. Orange Is the New Black (2013 – 2019)

 Based on the memoirs of Piper Kerman, ‘Orange Is the New Black’ is one of the most acclaimed shows on Netflix.
 The series will end its run this year, so it’ll be great for you to finish all the seasons before the final one premieres.
 The lead of this story is Piper Chapman, a woman who is convicted for the smuggling of drugs, something she had done almost ten years ago.
 Removed from her life of peace and tranquility with her family and fiancée, Piper is sent to a minimum-security prison where she reflects on her life decisions while developing new relationships with other inmates.
+Feel free to check out the series here.

 Read More: Best Western Shows on Netflix